 - What is a BA in acting?

-- What are the three main tools of an actor?
+- What are the four types of stages?

 - What are the 9 acting tools?